 Medical professional Role Cochlear Nucleus implant device specialist Knows the implant model.
 Knows where to find the correct MRI parameters for the implant model.
 Referring physician Knows the location of the MRI scan and diagnostic information required.
 Decides if the implant magnet needs to be removed for the MRI examination.
-Confers with the implant physician regarding the considerations listed in Determine eligibility for an MRI scan on page 7.
 Confers with the radiologist or MR technologist on artefact size and likely diagnostic value of the scan.
-Cochlear Nucleus implant physician If requested by the referring physician, the implant physician surgically removes the implant magnet.
-The implant physician may temporarily replace the implant magnet with a non-magnetic plug or non-magnetic cassette.
-After the MRI scan, the implant physician implants a new sterile replacement magnet or replacement magnet cassette.
-Healthcare professional Prepares the patient for MRI scans by applying the MRI Kit.
+Confers with the implant physician regarding the considerations listed in Determine eligibility for an MRI scan on page 6.
+Cochlear Nucleus implant physician If requested by the referring physician, the implant physician surgically removes the magnet cassette.
+The implant physician may temporarily replace the magnet cassette with a non-magnetic cassette.
+After the MRI scan, the implant physician implants a replacement magnet cassette.
+Refer to the CochlearTM Non-Magnetic Cassettes and Replacement Magnet Cassettes User Guide for surgical instructions.
 Radiologist or MR technologist Sets up the MRI scan using the correct MRI parameters and patient positioning.
 Counsels the implant patient during the MRI examination.